How To Run Email Outreach Without Any Questions

 There is no difference in a niche you move when it comes to the process of outreach.
 However, when we talk about a target audience, it makes sense to know all sub-directions a particular niche has.

 I would like to give you an example based on the niche I work in.
 Let’s say you are a marketing expert who has just launched a marketing agency.
-Your agency offers a few Internet marketing services.
+Your agency offers a few Internet marketing tools & services.
 One of them is content marketing.
 It will be an excellent starting point for identifying your target audience regarding this sub-direction of Internet marketing.

 Now let me show you how to find potential prospects following ‘content marketing’ sub-direction.